Downtown blooms in Athens

 Last Resort Grill.
 Credit: Visit Athens, Jason Thrasher

-3. Condor Chocolates & Other Good Eats
+2. Condor Chocolates & Other Good Eats

-Bean-to-bar chocolatier Condor recently opened a cafe and factory downtown with huge windows showcasing the small-batch chocolate production in action.
+Bean-to-bar chocolatier Condor opened a cafe and factory downtown with huge windows showcasing the small-batch chocolate production in action.
 The cacao used in Condor’s creations is from the owner’s mother’s home country, Ecuador.
 Enjoy a latte made with their own Peña coffee and a truffle sampler while you people-watch.

 The South takes its food seriously, so you’ll find no shortage of yummy delights in Athens.
 Five and Ten sports a James Beard Award-winning chef, while Weaver D’s Delicious Fine Foods was named in a list of “America’s Classics” by the James Beard Foundation.
 And The Grit’s black-bean chili was named the “Best Vegan Chili in the Country” by PETA.
 Other scrumptious stops include White Tiger Gourmet, Mama’s Boy, Thai Spoon and Big City Bread Cafe.